-What is the Federal Home Loan Mortgage Corporation (FHLMC)?
+What Is the Federal Home Loan Mortgage Corporation (FHLMC)?

-Freddie Mac performs a range of functions to increase affordability in the U.S. home loan market
+Freddie Mac performs functions to increase affordability

 Commonly known as Freddie Mac, the Federal Home Loan Mortgage Corporation (FHLMC) supports the U.S. housing finance system by helping manage and facilitate affordable mortgage funds for American homebuyers.
 However, Freddie Mac is neither a lender nor actually part of the government.
 Instead, it's known as a government-sponsored enterprise (GSE).